ltrgoddard/thesis/fron.markdown

 ## Summary

 \noindent University of Sussex

-\noindent Louis Goddard
+Louis Goddard

-\noindent Doctor of Philosophy
+Doctor of Philosophy

-\noindent 'J.H.
+'J.H.
 Prynne in Context, 1955--1975'

 \noindent This thesis presents a partial survey of the intellectual and cultural environment in which the contemporary British poet J.H.
 Prynne began his literary career.
 Its primary contribution to knowledge consists of a reorientation of critical perspective towards Prynne's early career and its specifically British contexts, as well as a detailed literary-historical account of his relation to those contexts.
 This account proceeds by analysis of Prynne's prose works rather than his poetry, leading to a secondary contribution in the form of a number of new readings of those works and a consideration of Prynne's attitude towards prose as a form.
 Extensive use is made of archival material, much of which has not been examined in previous scholarship.